 A serious gardener is therefore characterised as much by their attitudes and commitments to their garden as to the regular performance of certain activities.
 After initial reticence, my two neighbours spoke of their gardens in terms of love, devotion, concern, and affection – a point reiterated by the television gardener, Alan Titchmarsh, when saying that gardening was, other than having children, ‘the most rewarding thing in life’.
 When attention turns to the practices constitutive of gardening, we begin to see how they may relate to virtues – they can manifest positive emotions like love and affection, for instance, and afford structured opportunities for sustained exercises of attentiveness and creativity.
 For one authority on Japanese gardening, ‘caring for the garden is not a chore, but the very point of having a garden in the first place’.

 Here we have a summary statement of the aspects of gardens and gardening that are vital to edificationist conceptions of gardening.
 Creating and caring for a garden is a long-term project whose success requires commitment and devotion and love and proper performance of a range of activities that involve such virtues and sensibilities as attentiveness, carefulness, humility, imaginativeness, thoughtfulness, and a sensitivity to the natures and needs of plants and creatures.
 The commitment to a garden also provides a sense of structure and routine to one’s life – a life that is experienced as an integrated set of commitments, rather than a mess of ongoing activities lacking integration or unity.
 In this chapter, I elaborate this edificationist conception of gardening and emphasise the role within it of artistic activities, like composing poetry or performing music.
-My focus are the Chinese and Japanese traditions saw identified deep resonances between cultured practices and natural environments that were most fully realised within gardens.
+My focus are the Chinese traditions which identify deep resonances between cultured practices and natural environments that were most fully realised within gardens.

 Gardens and the good life

 The claim that gardens can be edifying will depend on wider conceptions about the good life for human beings and the sorts of activities and experiences conducive to it.
 The question for this section is what those conceptions must be like if making and appreciating gardens are to seem relevantly edifying.
 After all, all sorts of activities could in principle help us build virtues, but some of them only trivially.
-We therefore need to explain how gardening, virtues, and the good life are coherently connected.
-To do this, we can look at some very general conceptions of the significance of gardens and look at the specific sorts of edificationist that go with them.
+We must therefore explain how gardening, virtues, and the good life are coherently connected.
+To do this, we can look at some very general conceptions of the significance of gardens and some of the specific sorts of edificationism that go with them.

 Across the eastern and western garden discourses, we find at least three conceptions of the significance of gardens to human beings.
 Cooper labels them triumphalist, sanctuary, and productive gardens.
-Each conception includes moral ambitions or personal excellences salient to – manifested in and cultivated by – those gardens.
+Each conception includes moral ambitions and personal excellences salient to – manifested in and cultivated by – those gardens.